004IPFG, 2017, stereo

 Unfinished Parking Garage

 Aside from the crime of trespassing, the exploration was innocent.
-However, the results sound far more sinister and evoke a summary execution in some wartime, concrete place.
+However, the results sound far more sinister and evoke a summary execution in some concrete, wartime place.
 Dank with soggy pornographic magazines, it could be a place that reeks of gunpowder, rotted sperm, and murder.

-The broadcast lasted 2 hours and is un-listenable; Radio Destructo is a collage of the more interesting excerpts.
+The broadcast lasted 2 hours and the full recording of it is unlistenable; Radio Destructo is an extraction and collage of the most interesting bits.

-Long gaps of silence - "dead air" - broke up the original broadcast.
-The intent was to break the primary rule of broadcasting — no-silences-allowed — and pay tribute to John Cage's composition, "3'47".
-However, no one could remember the title, nor obviously the duration, so the silences varied in length anywhere around 5 minutes, separated by 15- to 20- minute intervals of noise.
+Long gaps of silence — dead air — broke up the original broadcast.
+The intent was to break the primary rule of broadcasting — no-silences-allowed — and pay tribute to John Cage's, 3'47.
+However at the time, no one could remember the title, nor obviously the duration of Cage's composition, so the silences varied in length anywhere around 5 minutes, separated by 15- to 20- minute intervals of improvised noise.
 These gaps also gave time to think of what to do next because improvising for 2 hours is not easy.
 Only a single hint of these silences remains in Radio Destructo, at the end of the first percussive section.

 To improvise a long, over-the-air broadcast was surreal and detached.
 No one in the station could hear what was being broadcast.
-Some people phone in to ask what was wrong.
+Some people phoned to ask what was wrong.
 An attempt to tune a radio to the broadcast did not help; the Invisible PAIN Field Generator still could not hear itself.
 Then somehow that radio ended up in front of a microphone.
-The output was re-broadcast.
-The radio station started to feed back upon itself.
-The limiters preserved the station equipment from real damage, but Radio ate its own tail that night.
+The output was re-broadcast, and the radio station started to feed back upon itself.
+The limiters preserved the station equipment from real damage, but radio ate its own tail that night.

 The ending section resorts to a telephone as the main sound source.
-It was a futile call for help.
+It represents a futile call for help.

 Radio Destructo documents the abuse of this radio station.
 The Invisible PAIN Field Generator was never invited back to host "Turbulence".